fabianschwab/mvp-starter/README.md

    4. Save changes
    5. The client secret can be found under *Installation*
 5. Provide the values in the `.env` file

+#### Demo Realm

+This demo realm is for importing into a KeyCloak instance to get quickly started with development.

 ### Protected Routes